XinyuKang22/kata-separation-of-concerns/sections/060_more_services.md

 # Refactoring 201

 Let's turn our focus back to `evidenceService.ts`.
-Having seen how the service is created in `index.ts`, you may see a reasonable pattern for creating the server emerging:
+Having seen how the service is created in the Assembler (top-level `index.ts`), you may see a reasonable pattern for creating the server emerging:

 1. Read configuration from the environment.
 2. Use configuration to satisfy the dependencies of the `EvidenceService` and create an instance of it.